EvansMaricho/milestone1/README.md

 1. First Clone This Repository.

 `https://github.com/EvansMaricho/milestone1.git`

-2. Create a new branch named manage, if you want to manage the information.
+2. Create a new branch with name "manage", if you want to manage the information.
 `git branch manage`

 3. Checkout to a new branch